influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withIpFamilyPolicy(ipFamilyPolicy)
 ```

-Specifies the IP Family Policy used by the service.
+"Specifies the IP Family Policy used by the service.
 Available options are `SingleStack`, `PreferDualStack` and `RequireDualStack`. `SingleStack` is for a single IP family. `PreferDualStack` is for two IP families on dual-stack configured clusters or a single IP family on single-stack clusters. `RequireDualStack` fails unless there are two IP families on dual-stack configured clusters.
 If unspecified, Kubernetes will choose the default value based on the service type.
-Available on Kubernetes 1.20 and newer.
+Available on Kubernetes 1.20 and newer."

 ## obj spec.cruiseControl.template.apiService.metadata

-Metadata applied to the resource.
+"Metadata applied to the resource."

 ### fn spec.cruiseControl.template.apiService.metadata.withAnnotations